chenboran/firesight-wiki-clone/op-calcOffset.md

 ### Example 3: ROI for speed and accuracy [pipeline](https://github.com/firepick1/FireSight/blob/master/json/calcOffset.json)
-<pre>firesight -i img/headcam0a.jpg -p json/calcOffset.json -o target/calcOffset-0a.png -Dtemplate=img/headcam0.jpg -Droi=[380,75,35,35]</pre>
+<pre>firesight -i img/headcam1.jpg -p json/calcOffset.json -o target/calcOffset-1roi.png -Dtemplate=img/headcam0.jpg -Droi=[380,75,35,35]</pre>
 > Pixel:4.2ms

-Setting a region of interest (ROI) can have affect accuracy as well as speed of _calcOffset_.
+Setting a region of interest (ROI) can improve the speed as well as accuracy of _calcOffset_.
 A good choice for the ROI is a small recdtangle enclosing a high contrast feature.
 In this example, a component tape sprocket hole serves nicely.
 For comparison, we use the